 Learn more about Santee Cooper below

-Santee Cooper water levels are down to 75.31 in Lake Marion (full pool is 76.8) and bouncing around 75.25 in Lake Moultrie (full pool is 75.5).
-Water temperatures got back to the mid-80s this week.
+Santee Cooper water levels are at 75.01 in Lake Marion (full pool is 76.8) and 74.55 in Lake Moultrie (full pool is 75.5).
+Morning surface water temperatures have rebounded to about 55 degrees and the lakes generally have a light stain.

-Santee Cooper water levels are down to 75.48 in Lake Marion (full pool is 76.8) and bouncing around 75.25 in Lake Moultrie (full pool is 75.5).
-Water temperatures are in the low 80s.
+Santee Cooper water levels are down to 74.65 in Lake Marion (full pool is 76.8) and 74.46 in Lake Moultrie (full pool is 75.5).
+Morning surface water temperatures have dropped to about 53-56 degrees and the lakes generally have a light stain.

-Santee Cooper water levels are at 75.59 in Lake Marion (full pool is 76.8) and around 73.83 in Lake Moultrie (full pool is 75.5).
-While the water hasn’t gotten muddy yet it is stained and there is a lot of grass and debris floating around.
-Morning surface water temperatures are down to the low 80s.
+Santee Cooper water levels are down to 74.80 in Lake Marion (full pool is 76.8) and 74.37 in Lake Moultrie (full pool is 75.5).
+Morning surface water temperatures have dropped to about 58 degrees and the lakes have cleared substantially but still have some color in places.

-Santee Cooper water levels are at 75.73 in Lake Marion (full pool is 76.8) and around 75.5 in Lake Moultrie (full pool is 75.5).
-Morning surface water temperatures are in the upper 80s.
+Santee Cooper water levels are down to 75.44 in Lake Marion (full pool is 76.8) and bouncing around 75.1 in Lake Moultrie (full pool is 75.5).
+Morning surface water temperatures are still about 65-67 degrees and the lakes have cleared substantially.
+Marion is now “normal” color.

-Santee Cooper water levels are at 75.04 in Lake Marion (full pool is 76.8) and bouncing around 74.9 in Lake Moultrie (full pool is 75.5).
-Morning surface water temperatures are in the upper 80s.
+Santee Cooper water levels are down to 75.59 in Lake Marion (full pool is 76.8) and bouncing around 75.25 in Lake Moultrie (full pool is 75.5).
+Morning surface water temperatures are still about 68-70 degrees and the lakes are still dirty but the upper end is clearing first.

-Santee Cooper water levels are down to 74.99 in Lake Marion (full pool is 76.8) and bouncing around 74.80 in Lake Moultrie (full pool is 75.5).
-Morning surface water temperatures are 84-87 degrees on the main lake.
+Santee Cooper water levels are down to 74.85 in Lake Marion (full pool is 76.8) and bouncing around 74.70 in Lake Moultrie (full pool is 75.5).
+Morning surface water temperatures have dropped to about 68-70 degrees and the lakes are still dirty to muddy – with the upper lake starting to clear first.

 Read more fishing reports from Santee Cooper and other popular places at the AHQ Report!